Saturday 1 June 2024

 Making Sense Of Energy And Entropy

-By the same token, entropy can be understood as a degradation of the ability for a process to unfold, so that as entropy increases, the ability for a process to unfold decreases, resulting in less order in a system whose order depends on the unfolding of processes.
+By the same token, entropy can be understood as a degradation of the potential for a process to unfold, so that as entropy increases, the potential for a process to unfold decreases, resulting in less order in a system whose order depends on the unfolding of processes.
 Like all potential, entropy is quantified in terms of probability.

 Tuesday 1 September 2020